 A rich, red nutrient called Astaxanthin has become increasingly popular due to its myriad of health benefits.
 Astaxanthin is naturally found within plants and is part of the family of micronutrients known as carotenoids.
 It is a powerful antioxidant that can support skin, heart, and brain health.

 Astaxanthin belongs to a group of carotenoids known as xanthophylls, which give plants a yellow color.
 It is often found within algae and provides the red hues seen in lobster, salmon, and crab.
 Since astaxanthin is a potent antioxidant, it can support cells that are often damaged by harmful oxygen radicals.

 Carotenoids are phytochemicals that give fruits and vegetables their characteristic yellow, green, orange, and red hues and provide various benefits for human health.
 Carotene, a rich source of vitamin A and the nutrient responsible for giving carrots their orange color, is one of the most well-known carotenoids.

 What is astaxanthin used for?

-The antioxidant properties of astaxanthin contribute to a wide array of health benefits, including:
+The antioxidant properties of this red compound contribute to a wide array of health benefits, including:

 - Brain health – Oxidative damage can lead to Alzheimer’s and Parkinson’s disease.
-By supporting protective mechanisms against oxidative stress, astaxanthin can support healthy brain function.
+By supporting protective mechanisms against oxidative stress, this compound can support healthy brain function.